 - Increasing inventory visibility

-The popularity of AMRs is exploding because businesses need the benefits they provide, which other automation solutions and manual labor do not.
+AMR popularity is exploding because businesses need the benefits they provide — perks other automation solutions and manual labor don’t and can’t offer:

 - Low barrier to entry – AMRs lower the barrier and risk to automation investment with their affordability and flexibility.

-- Small autonomous mobility — Standard conveyor systems bolted to the floor are an impediment to workflow and efficiency compared to the small, quick, mobility AMRs can provide.
+- Small autonomous mobility – Standard conveyor systems bolted to the floor impede workflow and efficiency compared to the small, quick mobility AMRs provide.

-- Collaborative AMRs work well with people and other robots – Collaborative AMRs are designed to work with and around human workers as well as existing automation systems.
+- Collaborative AMRs work well with people and other robots – Collaborative AMRs are designed to work with and around human workers and existing automation systems.

-- Mitigate disease risk – AMRs allow you to have fewer workers on the warehouse floor and fewer working in close proximity to one another thereby mitigating disease spread.
+- Mitigate disease risk – AMRs allow you to have fewer workers on the warehouse floor (and in close proximity to one another), mitigating disease spread.

-- Quick deployment — While traditional automation systems can take months, even years, to fully deploy, AMRs can be working in a matter of a few weeks, so businesses can reap benefits fast.
+- Quick deployment – While traditional automation systems can take months (or years!) to fully deploy, AMRs can be working in a matter of weeks, so businesses can quickly reap benefits.

-Bolt’s payload capacity is impressive at 300 kg, and it is no slowpoke as it moves up to two meters per second and offers to pick up and drop off (P&D) material transfers in five seconds.
-Its powerful hot-swappable battery provides a long runtime of up to 20 hours on a single charge and 24/7 operation with its quick and easy 10-second battery swap.
-Plus, it offers autonomous battery charging with no-touch self-docking and charging.
+Bolt’s payload capacity is impressive at 300 kg, it offers pick up and drop off (P&D) material transfers in five seconds, and it’s no slowpoke as it moves up to two meters per second.
+Its powerful hot-swappable battery provides a 20-hour maximum runtime on a single charge and 24/7 operation with its quick and easy 10-second battery swap.
+Plus, Bolt offers autonomous battery charging capabilities.

-Moreover, Bolt allows for quick fleet deployment that allows businesses to get the automation up and running in a matter of weeks.
-Our collaborative AMR reduces the need for other resources, both equipment and people, and offers the most advanced safety features available in an AMR.
+Moreover, Bolt provides for quick fleet deployment, allowing businesses to get their automation up and running in a matter of weeks.
+Our collaborative AMR reduces the need for other resources–both equipment and people–and offers the most advanced AMR safety features available.

-Bolt is tough and built to provide years of reliable service in industrial applications.
+Bolt is tough, and it’s built to provide years of reliable service in industrial applications.
 With this level of innovation and next-generation technology, IAM Robotics and Bolt can address the growing demand for collaborative mobile robotics in an entirely different and better way than anyone else in the industry.
 Get in touch to learn how we’re changing the AMR game with Bolt.